bm777/object_detection/README.md

 tf.keras and darknet.
 The clean solution here is creating sub-models in keras.
 Keras is not able to save nested model in h5 format properly, TF Checkpoint is recommended since its offically supported by TensorFlow.

-### tf.keras.layers.BatchNormalization

-It doesn't work very well for transfer learning.
-There are many articles and github issues all over the internet.
-I used a simple hack to make it work nicer on transfer learning with small batches.

 ## Command Line Args Reference